nordeck/intercom-presence/docs/test-environment.md

 ## Components from nightly deployment

-The following applications/services will work on the nightly deployment.
+The following components will be on the nightly deployment.
 So, there is nothing to do for them in the local environment:

 - https://portal.nightly.opendesk.qa
 - https://ics.nightly.opendesk.qa